Brexit ### Latest update: 21.03.2018

 According to the information provided by HM Government the status of this issue is at the moment as follows:

-All family members who are living with or join EU citizens by 29 March 2019 will also be able to apply for settled status after 5 years in the UK.
-Children born after exit are protected if their parents are protected.
-Close family members will be able to join their families in the UK after exit.
+Family members who are living with, or join, EU citizens in the UK by 29 March 2019 will also be able to apply for settled status, usually after 5 years in the UK.

 Finland in Bristol would like to emphasise that the information here is based on the information disclosed on the page linked above.
 We do not have any further information in regards to Brexit and we do not take responsibility of possible changes to the information given here.